Talking about Pinterest and sharing my strategies is one of my favorite things to do.

-Tips for choosing good tribes
+Tips for choosing good communities

-- look at how many members are in the tribe (you don’t want to join ones that only have a few people but also don’t go for ones that have a lot of members as your pins will get lost)
+- look at how many members are in the community (you don’t want to join ones that only have a few people but also don’t go for ones that have a lot of members as your pins will get lost)